-Portugal, Hungary hunker down against Europe’s virus surge
+Europe hunkers down but also notes wins against virus surge

 “I know, we all know, that this will not be easy.
 The next weeks will be difficult.
 But the vaccine is within sight, we’ve got to hold out until then,” Orban said.

-Last week, Hungarian Foreign Minister Peter Szijjarto announced that a small amount of Russian coronavirus vaccine would arrive in Hungary in December for final tests, with larger deliveries in January.
+Last week, Hungarian Foreign Minister Peter Szijjarto announced that a small amount of a Russian coronavirus vaccine would arrive in Hungary in December for final tests, with larger deliveries in January.

 The French government has gradually ratcheted up from localized curfews and bar closings to what is now a full-blown nationwide lockdown, albeit with schools and essential businesses open.
 Health Minister Olivier Veran said early indications are that the measures may be starting to slow the latest virus surge and that it would “have flared up faster and stronger” without them.